SaltireSoul/bkup_rpimage/README.md

 I copied the attached file on `Wed Feb 01, 2017` to this git repository.

+## Changelog

-## Usage from Jinx and corrected the mistake of using rsync instead of start in the examples
+>Usage from Jinx and corrected the mistake of using rsync instead of start in the examples

+- bkup_rpimage.sh v2.0 by lzkelley
-bkup_rpimage.sh v1.0 by jinx
+- bkup_rpimage.sh v1.0 by jinx

 ### Usage: